digyx/raine-ing/src/content/blog/anime.md

 ## Summer 2024

 **Alya Sometimes Hides Her Feelings in Russian**: Top of the class romance.
 While not the best romance I've ever seen, it's qutie up there.
 The main pairing has a realistic, compelling dynamic where they are both extremely competent and actually acting like it.
 The supporting characters feel unique and, while a bit trope-ish, are able to make themselves feel like distinct characters.

+**Makeine**: I have a hatred of incompetent main characters, and this show has one...
+While the characters were even more unique and dynamic than in Alya, the show just didn't quite speak to me.
+Yanami best girl, sure, but I found myself frequently forgetting what happened two episodes before, which didn't happen for Alya.
+Overall, I can see why some people prefer this show, but it didn't hit right for me.

 **Senpai is an Otokonoko**: Genuinely shocked that Project 9 could make a good adaptation.
 While the expression and acceptance of gender queerness varies _wildly_ between cultures, this show feels to be more on the realistic side. _Love Me For Who I Am_ had quite a few similar experiences, so I like to think they both describe the experience in Japan relatively well (assuming not perfect).
 Defintiely a fun ride with a lot of the slingshotting between genuine joy and absolute despair gender queer people feel depening on who they are with.